rppicomidi/pico-usb-midi-processor/README.md

 Some processors have "feedback" processing.
 For example, if you remap a control surface button that has an LED, usually the DAW will use the same message to control the LED that the control surface sends to the DAW to indicate button press.
-For example, if pressing the button sends NOTE ON 50, to the DAW, then the DAW will send back NOTE ON 50 to light the button's LED.
+For this example, if pressing the control surface button sends NOTE ON 50, to the DAW, then the DAW will send back NOTE ON 50 to light the button's LED.
 If you assign a PUMP processor to remap control surface button's MIDI note number to something else, then that processor needs a feedback process to map the message from the DAW back to the message the control surface expects.
 The `Channel Button Remap` processor does exactly that.
-If you add a processor to PUMP MIDI IN port, then the feedback process gets automatically added to the corresponding PUMP MIDI OUT port.
+If you add a processor to PUMP MIDI IN x port, then the feedback process gets automatically added to the corresponding PUMP MIDI OUT x port.
 This "feedback" process does not show on the MIDI OUT Setup on the OLED screen, but it is there.

 ## List of MIDI Processors